 Protecting yourself from rabies

-- Don’t touch bats: if you find a dead or sick bat, leave it be!
+- Don’t touch bats: If you find a dead or sick bat, leave it be!
 If you need to move or handle it, do not touch it with your bare hands.
-Wear waterproof gloves, a double layer of plastic, or use a tool such as a shovel.
+Wear waterproof gloves or a double layer of plastic or use a tool such as a trowel or spade.

-- Let trapped bats escape on their own: if a bat is in your home or an enclosed space where people or pets go, let the bat fly out on its own.
+- Let trapped bats escape on their own: If a bat is in your home or enclosed space where people or pets go, let the bat fly out on its own.
 If this isn’t possible, contact a wildlife professional or pest control company to have someone capture it.

 What to do if you touch a bat